AARNet/Globus-Community/code/examples/flows_nci_gardi/README.md

 * Code from the presentation can accessed on [Kisaru's GitHub account](https://github.com/kisarur/gadi-genomics-globus-flow).
 * A copy of the [presentation slides is avaliable here](Gadi%20Globus%20Flow%20Slides.pdf).

-There's growing interest in using Globus Flows and Compute to automate pipelines between instruments and HPC facilities (tier 1 and tier 2).
+There's growing interest in using Globus Flows and Compute to automate pipelines between instruments and HPC facilities (tier-1 and tier-2).
 Any community members who'd like to try a Globus Flow that interacts with Gadi, please feel free to contact Kisaru.